-- (a) All members of the engagement team for the review engagement; and - (b) All others within a firm who can directly influence the outcome of the review engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and - (c) All those within a network firm who can directly influence the outcome of the review engagement.
+- Review client An entity in respect of which a firm conducts a review engagement. - Review engagement An assurance engagement, conducted in accordance with International Standards on Review Engagements or equivalent, in which a registered auditor expresses a conclusion on whether, on the basis of the procedures which do not provide all the evidence that would be required in an audit, anything has come to the registered auditor's attention that causes the registered auditor to believe that the financial statements are not prepared, in all material respects, in accordance with an applicable financial reporting framework. - Review team (a) All members of the engagement team for the review engagement; and - (b) All others within a firm who can directly influence the outcome of the review engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the engagement partner in connection with the performance of the review engagement, including those at all successively senior levels above the engagement partner through to the individual who is the firm's Senior or Managing Partner (Chief Executive or equivalent); - (ii) Those who provide consultation regarding technical or industry specific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the engagement quality control review for the engagement; and - (c) All those within a network firm who can directly influence the outcome of the review engagement. - Safeguards Safeguards are actions, individually or in combination, that the registered auditor takes that effectively reduce threats to compliance with the fundamental principles to an acceptable level.